aiba/ring-cljsbuild/README.md

 directly from your ring-clojure webserver, instead of requiring a separate lein command and separate JVM as [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) does.

-Under the hood, it uses the same cljsbuild library that lein-cljsbuild uses, so the format for specifying compiler options is the same.
+Under the hood, it uses the same cljsbuild library that lein-cljsbuild uses, so compiler options are specified in the exact same way.

 ## Benefits (vs. lein-cljsbuild)